Last Updated on January 4, 2021

 Not having access to your microwave shouldn’t cause you any panic though, because people have been living pretty well without these conveniences for a very long time.
-Even if you have stored 30 days worth of dehydrated food and water, chances are you will want to eat something warm before it is all over.
-Even in the military we only ate MRE’s once a day when we were out in the field.
-MRE’s will keep you alive but eventually you get tired of that and want something hot and delicious.
+Even if you have stored 30 days’ worth of dehydrated food and water, chances are you will want to eat something warm before it is all over.
+Even in the military we only ate MREs once a day when we were out in the field.
+MRE’s will keep you alive but eventually, you get tired of that and want something hot and delicious.
 I know that MRE’s can be heated up too, but the contents of a regular bag of MRE’s can’t hold a candle to a nice venison stew that has been cooking slowly over a fire all day.

-With some simple planning and preparation you can cook just about anything you need to keep you alive and healthy through any disruption.
+With some simple planning and preparation, you can cook just about anything you need to keep you alive and healthy through any disruption.
 There are a few considerations and lots of options for cooking that we will discuss below.

 We are going to assume that any cooking that you will be doing is outside in this grid-down scenario.
-No cooking with open flame should be done indoors and that includes using your big stainless steel propane grill.
-Fumes are toxic and can hurt you so keep it outside for safety.
+No cooking with an open flame should be done indoors and that includes using your big stainless steel propane grill.
+Fumes are toxic and can hurt you so keep them outside for safety.

 Wood stoves – These are about the closest you can come to the power and convenience of a range or oven inside your house or retreat location.
-Yes I know that I just said to cook outside, but your stove is vented outside already.
+Yes, I know that I just said to cook outside, but your stove is vented outside already.
 This is a winter solution though because you won’t likely want to fire up the big wood-stove in the living room in the middle of August.
 In much older homes, the kitchen was in a different part of the house because the heat would stifle everyone else.
 During the winter a wood stove is a perfect solution for cooking and you can easily fit a couple of pans on the top and regulate the heat easily.
 You can cook on a wood-stove with your regular pans without any problem.

 Backyard Grill – This is my personal first line of defense if the power goes out.
 It is simple to use and already set up outside.
 The main drawback is the need for propane but I keep an extra 50lb. canister of propane at all times so that if my main source runs out I still have a spare.
 This spare propane would be on my list of basic household items that you need to stock up on also.
 Some people use charcoal so an extra bag or two would be wise.
 It won’t last as long as a can of propane but having the ability to cook for a few days is always a smart idea.
 Optionally, if your house is heated with propane, you can purchase an adapter to run your grill but you probably are already using your oven in the house.
 It’s nice to have options.

 Campfire – Since the dawn of time people have been cooking over an open fire on the ground.
 This would be my fallback option after the propane was gone or if I had something that was larger and needed to cook for a long time.
-Campfires don’t need to be fancy but having a pit surrounded with rocks to contain the fire is preferred.
+Campfires don’t need to be fancy but having a pit surrounded by rocks to contain the fire is preferred.
 To cook on a campfire, you will want to invest in at least one piece of cast iron cookware.
 Two would be the best giving you the option to fry or cook a big stew.
 You will also want to have a method to suspend your cookware over the flames.
 This is where a great tripod like the one on the left here or a grate you can set on the ground over the coals.
 I prefer the tripod, but the grate is much simpler when you are using a skillet.

 Camping stoves – These are a great solution too and use the same type of Coleman propane cylinders your lanterns take.
 They do have the drawback that the grill does though, and once your fuel is gone, they are worthless.
 You can use the grill grating itself over a regular campfire so don’t throw that away.
 We will talk about that more later.
 Backpacker stoves also come in handy in a pinch, but that would not be ideal for cooking larger meals.
 It will heat up single portions nicely though, and there are a lot of fuel options for the short-term emergency.